coreders/mars-robot-simulation-test/README.md

 https://coreders.github.io/mars-robot-simulation-test/robot-control-frontend/dist/

 ## How to build
-* You will need to have nodejs and npm installed to run from the sources:
+* You will need to have nodejs, npm and angular cli to run from the sources:
     1. Compile and run a server :
         ```
         cd robot-control-frontend && ng serve